-Social Conversations: Best Practices to Protect Private Data
+Social Conversations: Using Messaging to Protect Private Data

 Amid public concerns over Cambridge Analytica’s use of Facebook data, the enforcement of new data privacy regulations under GDPR, and continuous headlines about data breaches such as the ones from Twitter and Facebook this week, we’re constantly reminded that exchanges between brands and customers sent through social networks can pose security risks.